wbarich/scrabble-champion/readme.md

 1. Some of the words in the provided data are not **recognizable english words** (to me).
 This list should be refined before being used for Scrabble.
 Refining the set of words to recognizable english words was not a requirement specified in the assignment.
 2. More data quality tests should be incorporated for the solution to be used as a scrabble assistant.
 For example, in the current state non-compliant Scrabble words may be submitted by the user (contractions, propper nouns etc.).
+3. More error handling should be incorporated to ensure the program does not fail.
+In the current implementation there is a try-catch block around the entire application to avoid crashsing after the user enters an unexpected input, like white space.

 ## Setup